Submit your Undergraduate Deposit

 • Check travel advisories and alerts before travel

 Check travel advisories/alerts.
-Best to be prepared and always check in advance of travel.
-Visit that country’s US website Embassy in the US to see if you require a visa to enter their country.
-This even includes travel to Canada or Mexico.
+It is best to be prepared and always check in advance of travel.
+Visit that country’s consular office in the US to see if you will require a visa to enter their country.
+This includes any visit to Canada or Mexico.
+Whether you require a visa to enter their country depends on your citizenship.
+You can do a web search for the country’s US consular post or mission.
+Most will have such an office in Washington DC and/or other major US cities.

 • Check the CDC website